matheuslenke/100-days-of-swift/README.md

 **Day 35** Today i learned how to filter info in an array, and how to resize tableViewCell to word wrap and look nicer when displaying data.

 **Day 36** Today i learned how to make a view entirely from code, and i found it really hard at first.
 A little confusing, specially for someone who already saw how SwiftUI is and really liked it

+**Day 37** Today i learned about dealing with a lot of buttons and appending text to a textLabel, and again loading content from a file but using more complex separators to get all data needed for the game